jamstack-cms/jamstack-ecommerce/README.md

 - `$ yarn push-db`: Creates the db structure
 - `$ yarn seed-db`: Adds some sample data for you to start with
 - `$ yarn dev`: Runs the NexJS application that reads data from your database
-- `$ yarn db-studio`: Opens Prisma Studio wher you can view and edit your database
+- `$ yarn db-studio`: Opens Prisma Studio where you can view and edit your database

 ### Backend Details

-By default, the project is configured to use `sqlite` but you can change this to point to a `PostgreSQL` db instance or any other support dialect.
+By default, the project is configured to use `sqlite` but you can change this to point to a `PostgreSQL` db instance or any other supported dialect.